ChristianIannella/LampApp/README.md

 Potrai usare qualsiasi broker mqtt come (broker.hivemq.com oppure broker.emqx.io) ricorda solo che dovrà essere lo stesso per tutti i dispositivi.

+:gb:

+LampApp is an open-source and open_hardware project dedicated to makers but not only.
+It consists of an app and a device.

+Through the app it is possible to control all the devices that you have installed in your home using the name you have given.
+This system uses the MQTT protocol, but for now without certificates, so be sure not to rely on public networks and not passwords that you use elsewhere or common!

+You can use mqtt brokers like (any broker.hivemq.com or broker.emqx.io) just remember that it must be the same for all devices.

 [Download for Android](https://play.google.com/store/apps/details?id=com.lampapp.lampapp&hl=it&gl=IT)